TinaHeiligers/ambient-weather-heiligers/README.md

 Install:
 `$npm install`

+To fetch and convert data:
-Fetch new data:
+1. Fetch new data:
 `$node runFetchRawData.js`

-Convert imperial data to jsonl:
+2. Convert imperial data to jsonl:
 `$node runConvertImperialToJsonl.js`

-Run everything:
+3. Handle metric and json -> jsonl conversion
+`$node runConvertImperialToMetric.js`

+This does not work:
 `$npm start` or `$ ./fetchdata.sh`

 Test: